Help Centre

 Does the Interim Federal Health Program offer co-payment arrangements with other insurance plans or programs?

-The IFHP does not cover the cost of health care services or products that a person may claim (even in part) under a public or private health insurance plan.
-The IFHP does not coordinate benefits with other insurance plans/programs so co-payments aren’t possible.
+The IFHP does not cover the cost of health care services or products that a person may claim (even in part) under the public health insurance plan.
+The only exception applies to urgent dental care for the beneficiaries who are eligible for additional coverage through the Canadian Dental Care Plan (CDCP).
+In these cases, the IFHP acts as the first payer.

 How will I be reimbursed for IFHP eligible services?

-Medavie Blue Cross agrees to make payment to the provider or an assignee (in cases where payment has been assigned to a third party) every second week for the eligible amount due for claims received and adjudicated during the relevant claim period.
-The payment, together with the explanation of benefit summary is available to provider electronically and should a provider not have access electronically, they can receive a mailed version.
+Medavie Blue Cross agrees to make payment to the provider or an assignee (in cases where payment has been assigned to a third party) on a weekly basis for the eligible amount due for claims received and adjudicated during the relevant claim period.
+The payment, together with the explanation of benefit summary is available to provider electronically and should a provider not have access electronically, they can request a mailed version.

 If a provider wishes to use direct deposit, a registration form may be printed from the Secure Provider Web Portal at secure.medavie.bluecross.ca/eai/login.